 • All staff will ensure that all pupils are treated fairly, equally and with respect, and will maintain awareness of the school’s Equality Plan.

-• All staff will strive to provide material that gives positive images based on race, gender and disability, and challenges stereotypical images.
+• All staff will strive to provide material that gives positive images based on race, disability, sex, age, religion or belief, sexual orientation, pregnancy and gender, and challenges stereotypical images.

-• All staff will challenge any incidents of prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the headteacher.
+• All staff will challenge any incidents of prejudice, racism or homophobia, and record any serious incidents, drawing them to the attention of the Principal.

 • Teachers support the work of ancillary or support staff and encourage them to intervene in a positive way against any discriminatory incidents.

-Harassment on account of race, gender, disability or sexual orientation is unacceptable and is not tolerated within the school environment.
+Harassment on account of race, disability, sex, age, religion or belief, sexual orientation, pregnancy, or gender is unacceptable and is not tolerated within the school environment.

 All staff are expected to deal with any discriminatory incidents that may occur.
 They are expected to know how to identify and challenge prejudice and stereotyping; and to support the full range of diverse needs according to a pupil’s individual circumstances.

-Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a class teacher / headteacher where necessary.
-All incidents are reported to the headteacher and racist incidents are reported to the governing body and local authority on a termly basis.
+Racist and homophobic incidents and other incidents of harassment or bullying are dealt with by the member of staff present, escalating to a class teacher / Principal where necessary.
+All incidents are reported to the Principal and racist incidents are reported to the governing body and local authority on a termly basis.

 What is a discriminatory incident?

-Harassment on grounds of race, gender, disability, sexual orientation or other factors such as socioeconomic status, can take many forms including verbal or physical abuse, name calling, exclusion from groups and games, unwanted looks or comments, jokes and graffiti.
+Harassment on grounds of sex, race, gender, disability, sexual orientation or other factors such as socio-economic status, can take many forms including verbal or physical abuse, name calling, exclusion from groups and games, unwanted looks or comments, jokes and graffiti.